-Nibbling – What Causes your Pet to do This?
+Nibbling – What Causes your Chinchillas to do This?

 Nibbling is when this adorable fur-ball gently chews on your fingers or hair.
 This seldom hurts.
-In fact it is part of the communication during the playtime and means acceptance.
+In fact, it is part of the communication during the playtime and means acceptance.
 It is also an effective mean of getting your attention when the chinchilla is hungry.
-This does not mean that you pet considers you as food – it is just a signal in their language “I am starving!”.
+This does not mean that your pet considers you like food – it is just a signal in their language “I am starving!”.

 Biting – a Defensive Mechanism

 Chinchillas will bite you when they are feeling fear.
 This behavior is a defensive mechanism and often is preceded by barks or standing on their hind legs.
 Biting could be very irritating especially when the “victim” is a child.
 Chinchillas may hurt you when you approach them aggressively and the rodent tries to escape or does not want to be touched.
 Another reason for this reaction is if your small pet feels uncomfortable or trapped.

 It happens rarely but your chinchilla could bite you if it is ill.
 A bite could be painful but in most of the cases, chinchillas teeth only leave marks on your skin.

 What to do When Chinchilla Bites?

 Your vet can teach you a few effective steps.
 Remember that patience is very important in communication with your exotic pet.
 The techniques include speaking in a calm voice, spend more quality time with the chinchilla.